oracle/graaljs/docs/user/RunOnJDK.md

 ### GraalVM JavaScript without Maven - JAR files from GraalVM
 To work without Maven, the JAR files from a GraalVM release can be used as well.
-GraalVM is available [Enterprise](https://www.oracle.com/downloads/graalvm-downloads.html) and [Community](https://github.com/oracle/graal/releases) Editions.
+GraalVM is available as [Enterprise](https://www.oracle.com/downloads/graalvm-downloads.html) and [Community](https://github.com/oracle/graal/releases) Editions.
 Both editions' files can be used.

 The relevant files are:
 * _$GRAALVM/jre/languages/js/graaljs.jar_ - core component of GraalVM JavaScript (always required)